LaravelDaily/Booking-Com-Simulation-Laravel/course/18-search-optimization.md

 See that `$this->beds`?
 We're using the `hasManyThrough` relationship.
 But in the Controller we're loading the longer way, including `rooms`, which we actually don't need in the search results.

-All that long explanation to show that we need to make this small change:
+All that long explanation shows that we need to make this small change:

 ```php
 $propertiesQuery = Property::query()